sonnysanputra/ComplianceGuard/README.md

 # CompliGuard AI

-**A multi-agent AML compliance investigation system.** It turns a raw suspicious-activity alert into a fully investigated, explainable case — with a drafted Suspicious Activity Report (SAR) — in about a minute, while keeping a human analyst in control of the final decision.
+**A multi-agent AML compliance investigation system.** It turns a raw suspicious-activity alert into a fully investigated, explainable, **traceable** case — with a drafted Suspicious Activity Report (SAR) — in about a minute, while keeping a human analyst in control of the final decision.

-Built with **LangGraph** orchestration, a **local Qwen** LLM (via Ollama), **RAG with cross-encoder reranking** (ChromaDB), tool-calling into **Supabase**, long- and short-term **memory**, and a **FastAPI** backend with live streaming.
+Built with **LangGraph** orchestration, a **local Qwen** LLM (via Ollama), **RAG with cross-encoder reranking** (ChromaDB), tool-calling into **Supabase**, relationship-graph network analysis, long- and short-term **memory**, and a **FastAPI** backend with live streaming.
 Runs entirely on a local model — no per-token API bills, and customer data never leaves the environment.

+> **16 specialized agents across 6 stages (8 running in parallel)** on a hybrid *deterministic-rules + local-LLM* architecture.
+Every decision is traceable to its evidence, the rules that fired, the policies cited, and the human who approved it.

 ---

 ## The problem

 Bank compliance teams receive hundreds of suspicious-activity alerts daily.
-Each one requires an analyst to manually pull transaction history, cross-reference the customer's KYC profile, screen watchlists, look up internal policy, judge the risk, and write a SAR.
-It's slow, repetitive, and inconsistent between analysts.
+Each one requires an analyst to manually pull transaction history, cross-reference the customer's KYC profile, screen watchlists and adverse media, look up internal policy, judge the risk, and write a SAR.
+It's slow, repetitive, and inconsistent between analysts — and most alerts turn out to be false positives.

 **CompliGuard AI automates the investigation** and hands the analyst a finished, evidence-backed draft to approve — it never files anything automatically.